appidiabhinav/KalmanFilter/README.md

 # KalmanFilter
-Kalman Filter implemented in matlab
+simple implementation of Kalman Filter in Matlab.